Should I Renounce My U.S. Citizenship?

 - Make sure any independent business activities are structured with U.S. tax in mind.
 With careful planning, painful tax implications can be avoided and tax savings can actually be created.

-While you may never be able to avoid the annual tax filing requirement in the U.S. unless you abandon your citizenship, you can at least make sure there are no surprises come tax time.
+While you may never be able to avoid the annual tax filing requirement in the U.S. unless you abandon your citizenship or green card, you can at least make sure there are no surprises come tax time.
 Contact your H&R Block Expat Tax Advisor today.